Sequential Membership Inference Attacks: White- and Black-box SeMI Attacks for Gradient Descent

 The empirical mean analysis establishes the sequential advantage in an idealized setting.
-To audit real ML models, we need tests that apply to gradient descent, the algorithm used to train virtually all modern models.
+To audit real ML models, we need attacks that apply to gradient descent.
 Prior sequential attacks on SGD rely on heuristic score combinations~\citep{jagielskiHowCombineMembershipInference2023}.
-A principled likelihood ratio test for SGD would enable tighter privacy audits by exploiting the same isolation property that benefits the empirical mean.
+We design a principled LR-based white-box attack and a loss-based black-box attack for SGD that exploit the isolation property observed in the empirical mean case.